 Featured on the show is a line-up unlike any ever seen on a single stage or platform in Africa (or indeed the world) before, including King Sunny Ade, MI, Waje, Jimmy Jatt and Bez from Nigeria; Salif Keita from Mali; Octopizzo, Miss Karun and Just a Band from Kenya; Hip Hop Pantsula and Tumi from South Africa; Boddhi Satva from the Central African Republic; Diamond Platinumz and Lady Jay Dee from Tanzania; the Culture Music Club of Zanzibar and Joel Sebunjo, Qwela and Lillian Mbabazi from Uganda.

-Coke Studio Africa Project Manager Otome Oyo identified the music fusion project as an avenue for Coca-Cola to showcase the rich cultural heritage of Africa.
+Africa Project Manager Otome Oyo identified the music fusion project as an

 “At Coca-Cola, we appreciate the power that music has to bring people together regardless of race, language, religion and region.
 Through Coke Studio, we have the rare opportunity to not only bring Africa’s artists together, but also create a modern sound that will appeal to today’s young generation,” Oyo said.
 “We hope to give audiences an unforgettable experience of musical fusion as we strengthen our relationship with our core target consumers.”

 Coke Studio Africa provides both entertainment and a means of connecting consumers to the brand, while at the same time providing a platform for artists to learn from each other, exchange ideas and collaborate outside of the show.